jstonge/blog/src/posts/grontology-1.md

 ---
+title: Grontology
-title: A physcist and philosopher walk into a bar.
-description: The physicist asks to the philosopher, what do you think are irreducible social groups?
+description: A physicist and philosopher walk into a bar.
+The physicist asks to the philosopher, what do you think are irreducible social groups?
 date: '2024-5-01'
 categories:
+  - fleeting notes
-  - Story telling
+  - story telling
 published: true
 ---